roman-milk/roman-milk.github.io/poolboy-benefits.md

  "And?"
 My hands were easing her bikini bottoms down so I could rub her impeccable butt.

  "I know this isn't right for me, there are so many possible paths, but my current life isn't one of them.
 And the knowledge that my life is wasting away, while all those other opportunities are out there, it's crushing me."
-Report_Story #6